World Archaeology (BA)

 - you are 21 or older on the day that your proposed study programme commences

 As a colloquium doctum candidate, you have to sit a number of exams at Dutch pre-university level (VWO) to determine whether you have the required knowledge to participate in a university degree programme.
+For Archaeology the courses you need to pass are: Wiskunde A, Engels, and Geschiedenis.
 If you are successful, you will only be admitted to the programme for which you initially applied – not to other programmes or other institutions.

 Bear in mind that the colloquium doctum route can be very challenging, both during the admission procedure and once you begin your degree studies.